daewoooo/SVbyEye/README.md

 <!-- badges: end -->

 ===================================================================================\
-R Package to visualize alignments between two or multiple DNA sequences.
-There are \
+R Package to visualize alignments between two or multiple DNA sequences including \
-number of functionalities to facilitate to process alignments in PAF format.
+a number of functionalities to facilitate processing of alignments in PAF format.

 Author: David Porubsky